What is a support group?

 The support groups which are currently running across the UK can be found on our online map here.
 You will also be able to read a little more about each group and find contact details for each group on this page.
 If you'd like to find out about any forthcoming meetings, click here.

-There is also the Pancreatic Cancer Survivors Group UK which is a unique group of people who are living with and surviving pancreatic cancer all across the UK.
+There is also the Pancreatic Cancer Patient Group UK – 'Living with and Beyond' which is a unique group of people who are living with and surviving pancreatic cancer all across the UK.
 To find out more about this group and how to join click here.